minhquanphan/social-platform-BE/README.md

 5. Owner can see own user's information ✅
 6. Owner can update own account profile ✅
 7. Owner can deactivate own account ✅
-8. Rocket Search user by name ✅
+8. Search user by name ✅

 ### Managing friend relationship (FriendFlow)